Maryam-NouriAiin/Biologically-Base-IPM/README.md

   - **Supplemental Instruction and Learning Co-op Tutors**
   - **Online learning resources:** [Checklist for Online Courses](https://learn.uvm.edu/about/support-for-students/checklist-online-credit-courses/)

-## **Student Learning Accommodations**
-In keeping with University policy, any student with a documented disability interested in utilizing ADA accommodations should contact **Student Accessibility Services (SAS)**, the office of Disability Services on campus for students.
+**Student Learning Accommodations:** In keeping with University policy, any student with a documented disability interested in utilizing ADA accommodations should contact Student Accessibility Services (SAS), the office of Disability Services on campus for students.
 SAS works with students and faculty in an interactive process to explore reasonable and appropriate accommodations, which are communicated to faculty in an accommodation letter.

 All students are strongly recommended to discuss with their faculty the accommodations they plan to use in each course.
 Faculty who receive **Letters of Accommodation** with [Disability Related Flexible accommodations](https://www.uvm.edu/academicsuccess/forms/disability-related-flexibility-agreement) will need to fill out the [Disability Related Flexibility Agreement](https://www.uvm.edu/academicsuccess/forms/disability-related-flexibility-agreement).
 Any questions from faculty or students on the agreement should be directed to the SAS specialist who is indicated on the letter.